 - Den sites.
 Female bobcats prepare a den site in a secluded area, such as a cave, hollow log, or under dense vegetation, to give birth and raise their kittens.
 The den provides the young with protection from predators and harsh weather conditions.

 - Parental care.
 Bobcat kittens are born blind and helpless, relying entirely on their mother’s care for the first few weeks of life.
-The mother is highly attentive, nursing her young, grooming them, and keeping the den clean.
+The mother is attentive, nursing her young, grooming them, and keeping the den clean.
 She will also fiercely defend her kittens from potential threats.
 The kittens will open their eyes after about ten days.
 They start exploring their surroundings and learning to hunt with their mother at around two months of age.

 - Dispersal of juveniles.
 Bobcat kittens typically stay with their mother for 6-9 months, learning essential survival skills before venturing out on their own.
 Upon reaching independence, juvenile bobcats will disperse from their birth territory, establishing their home ranges and eventually starting families of their own.